nhsuk/manage-vaccinations-in-schools/adr/00012-auth-pattern-for-commissioner-reporting-app.md

 The Mavis application currently supports two authentication methods - an integration with NHS CIS2 for use in production, and a locally-stored email/password for environments where CIS2 is not available, such as development on a local laptop.

 To meet the reporting needs of the NHS commissioners and SAIS teams, a phase of work is underway to develop a reporting interface.
-This will be developed in Python, which is currently an 'MAINSTREAM' technology on the [NHSDigital Tech Radar](https://github.com/NHSDigital/tech-radar/blob/main/site/data/data.js#L150), as opposed to Ruby which is merely '[PROPOSED](https://github.com/NHSDigital/tech-radar/blob/main/site/data/data.js#L157)'.
+This will be developed in Python, which is currently a 'MAINSTREAM' technology on the [NHSDigital Tech Radar](https://github.com/NHSDigital/tech-radar/blob/main/site/data/data.js#L150), as opposed to Ruby which is merely '[PROPOSED](https://github.com/NHSDigital/tech-radar/blob/main/site/data/data.js#L157)'.

 This means that the reporting interface will be a separate process to the rest of the application, with its own distinct cookies.
 We will therefore need to establish a mechanism for user authentication which works transparently between the two processes.